 No matter how you slice it, physical activity is the best doctor.
 And although I knew that, I have failed to start making the lifestyle changes that I said I would make next week, next month, or perhaps when winter ends, for years.
 I was not able to swap my cuddly home socks for running shoes.
 What made me change my habits, finally, was my dog.
 Simply put, having a dog has changed my life because my poodle crossbreed has the added benefit of needing to be walked.
 Each and every single day.
 This means that my furry companion encourages me to exercise regularly, as I just can’t resist those big dog eyes.
 If having a dog is not an option for you, set a goal to achieve this for yourself.
 The Innsbruck Alpine Trail Run Festival, for example.
-Taking place on April 29, 2017, this event celebrates the trail running lifestyle amid breathtaking mountain scenery.
+Taking place from June 1 until June 4, 2023, this event celebrates the trail running lifestyle amid breathtaking mountain scenery.
 It’s just you, the trail, and the challenge of competing against like-minded athletes.
 I can state that the more physical exercise I do, the better I feel.

 The Bottom Line: Exercise, daylight and fresh air are ideal in helping your body with the adjustment from season to season (it works all year round!).
 If sport is not your piece of cake, maybe you can park the car a few roads away from the office, or get off the train or the bus a couple of stops prior to your destination and walk the rest of the way?
 Or, take advantage of the warmer weather and swap driving with cycling.
 Take the stairs instead of the escalator.
 It’s that easy.

 5. Mother Nature’s Delicacies: Eat Powerful Herbs to Combat Fatigue Naturally!